rkhal101/Web-Security-Academy-Series/command-injection/lab-03/notes.md

 <br>

 ## Solution:
-### The vulnerable parameter is the name field in the feedback form
+### The vulnerable parameter is the email field field in the feedback form
 at this endpoint: `POST /feedback/submit`

 ```HTTP